bartvanhoey/ibuiltthis-app/README.md

 ## Technologies Used

-- Next.js
-- TypeScript
+- Next.js: A React framework for building web applications.
+- TypeScript : A strongly typed programming language that builds on JavaScript.
-- Tailwind CSS
+- Tailwind CSS : A utility-first CSS framework.
-- Neon
+- Neon: A serverless Postgres database platform.
-- Drizzle ORM
+- Drizzle ORM : A type-safe ORM for TypeScript and JavaScript.
-- Clerk
+- Clerk : A user management and authentication service.
+- Zod : A TypeScript-first schema declaration and validation library.

 ## Drizzle Commands